 - GS1 Barcode Syntax Engine

 Futher information on each of the GS1 Barcode Syntax Resource components can be found in the user guide.
+The main GS1 website includes demo tool based on the BSR.
 Please note, technical users can also refer to the in-built technical documentation provided directly in the source files.
-Issues may be raised in GitHub
+Issues may be raised in GitHub.